This post may contain affiliate links. Please read our disclosure policy.

 Tips

-- Freeze – Store in an airtight container or covered securely in plastic wrap.
-Double wrap in a freezer bag to store up to 3 months.
+- Store in a freezer-safe container or cover securely in plastic wrap.
+Double wrap in a freezer bag to store for up to three months.

 Nutrition Information